wp-plugins/my-press-articles/readme.txt

 = Is this plugin all about short code? =

-Yes it is, this plugin is all about short codes and more short codes will be added in every time a new version comes out.
+Yes it is, this plugin is all about short codes and more short codes will be added in every time a new version coming out.

 = What type of short codes are there? =